Elizabeth DePoy

 She is best known for her work in methods of inquiry, legitimacy theory, and disjuncture theory.
 Co-authored with Stephen Gilson, DePoy developed Explanatory Legitimacy Theory.
 They analyze how population group membership is assigned, is based on political purpose, and is met with formal responses that serve both intentionally and unintentionally to perpetuate segregation, economic status quo, and inter-group tension.
-Disjuncture theory explains disability as an interactive “ill-fit” between bodies (broadly defined) and environments (broadly defined) and focuses on disability as failure to do a desired or needed task rather than on a body or its context.
+Disjuncture theory explains disability as task failure based on an interactive “ill-fit” between bodies (broadly defined) and environments (broadly defined).
+It always begins with a task that cannot be done thereby shifting the focus of disability from the body or hostile environment to failure to do a desired or needed task.
+In this manner, the binary of disabled-non-disabled is removed.